 In ancient Scandinavia and North-east Scotland the flower translates to “Step-mother”.

 In the early 19th century the first experiment for crossing different types of violets was conducted.

-It was in the gardens of England and two English aristocrats in Buckinghamshire Lady Mary Bennet with her gardener and Lord Gambier with his gardener were the ones who cross pollinated the different varieties of violets to make the pansy.
+It was in the gardens of England with two English aristocrats in Buckinghamshire, Lady Mary Bennet with her gardener and Lord Gambier with his gardener.
+They were the ones who cross pollinated the different varieties of violets to make the pansy.

-Thus in 1812 she produced the first pansies.
-A year later Mr. Lee of the Vineyard Nursery discovered her collection and saw an opportunity for making profit while cultivating pansies.
+Thus in 1812 the first pansies were produced.
+A year later Mr. Lee of the Vineyard Nursery discovered the collection and saw an opportunity for making profit while cultivating pansies.

 When he started to market them other breeders soon followed suit this led to a Pansy fever.
 Both its aristocratic origins and its simplistic charm would quickly make it a favourite in society.

 The breeding of pansies continued from 1820s to 1830s and by 1835 there was over 400 different varieties of pansies alone in the United Kingdom.

 Pansy flower meaning during Victorian times